xserty/ansible-labs/README.md

 ## Connecting the dots:
 Before you run vagrant up, make sure that you updated the Vagrantfile to your desired configuration.
 Specifically use the box that are available from https://atlas.hashicorp.com/boxes/.
-The entry on the current vagrant file are Datacom specific boxes and is not available from atlas.

 Once you are done:
 - _vagrant up_
   Wait for about 6 minutes to finish the build.
 Once done.
 You can try to ssh to your ansible-host vm.
 You can verify this by using "_vagrant status_"

 - _vagrant ssh ansible-host_
   once you are login to your ansible-host vm, you can now verify if the other vm are reachable.
-The command to use is: "_ansible-playbook -i inventory playbook/ping.yml_"